KosmX/forgePlayerAnimatorExample/README.md

 ExampleMod.java is unchanged.

 This demo does **not** use mixins.
+In this example, I avoid lambda functions for better readability.

 ### PlayerAnimatorExample
 It is a demo class, how should you load playerAnimator resources from minecraft resourcePacks (including the modPack) and map the players.